section-engineering-education/engineering-education/articles/jwt-auth-angular/index.md

 ### Store login token in local storage
 Angular ships with HTTP [interceptors](https://angular.io/api/common/http/HttpInterceptor).
 We can use this feature to store our login token.

-If the user is logged in, the JWT Interceptor intercepts HTTP requests from the application and attaches a JWT auth token to the Authorization header.
+The JWT Interceptor intercepts HTTP requests from the application and adds a JWT auth token to the Authorization header if the user is signed in.  '

 It's implemented with the HttpInterceptor class from the HttpClientModule; by expanding the HttpInterceptor class, you can build your custom interceptor to alter HTTP requests before they're sent to the server.